 In L.A., Rob attended the renowned professional program at Writers Boot Camp, wrote an additional seven screenplays and secured agent and managerial representation.
 Of his nine features, five were optioned and one short was produced.
 While writing, Rob continued to pursue a business career, focusing on technology startups.
 After working in business development, sales and marketing at software companies and a water technology company, Rob founded his second company, a SaaS platform that connected artists, art galleries and art collectors.
 But despite working eighty-hour weeks and being neck-deep in the startup world, Rob couldn’t put his love for writing aside and never forgot Tintoretto’s Paradise, so he started working on the manuscript for The Prisoner of Paradise.
 With only so much time in the day, he wrote the first draft with Tracey Stone, a writing partner with whom he’d previously collaborated on a short and feature script.

 Due to unforeseeable events, Rob’s art startup folded, but that afforded him more time to focus on his writing and hone his craft.
 He worked in senior business development and sales positions at additional tech startups before he and his family decided to relocate from the beaches of California to the mountains of Denver, just in time for a global pandemic.
-He is currently a senior sales executive at a tech startup that seeks to close the gender gap in corporations, working on two sequels to The Prisoner of Paradise, and devouring his wife’s homemade pizza and pasta.
+He is currently VP of Business Development at HIVE Diversity, a revolutionary platform that democratizes the early career recruiting process, working on two sequels to The Prisoner of Paradise, and devouring his wife’s homemade pizza and pasta.